caseyocampo/capitalize/README.md

 ## Steps to creating and publishing an npm package

-Initialize npm
+Initialize npm package

     npm init

-(Optional) - scope or namespace the repo
+(Optional) - scope or namespace the package

     npm init --scope=namespace-goes-here